 If you need to season your firewood in the “offseason,” consider one of the methods that do not use direct sunlight, such as:

 Most people need their wood for the autumn and winter seasons when the temperatures get colder.
-By seasoning predominantly in the spring and summer months, you know you will have it in time for when you need it.
+By seasoning predominantly in the spring and summer months, you’ll increase the chance it’ll be dry in time for when you need it.

 9. Choose the Right Type of Wood

-Usually, people choose hardwood for burning as it will last longer.
-However, their seasoning times are longer—up to a year.
-Softwood, however, takes much less time on average.
+Usually, people choose hardwood as it burns longer.
+However, they generally have more water content, so their seasoning times are longer—up to a year.
+Softwood takes much less time on average.

-Choosing the wrong wood, or being unaware of what wood you have, can affect how you are drying it.
-Once you have all the knowledge, you will make better, informed decisions that will benefit you in the long run.
+Choosing the wrong wood, or being unaware of what wood you have, can affect how you’re drying it.

 10. Protect Your Wood from the Elements